IBM/analyze-insights-on-startup-using-watson-studio/cognos.md

 Startup analysis Dashboard provides user a complete Insights and showcases the Predicted information in the form of charts/widgets using IBM Watson Embedded Dashboard Service which hosted on Watson Studio.
 You can build sophisticated visualizations of your analytics results, communicate the insights that you've discovered in your data on the dashboard and then share the dashboard with others.

-User can create and visulaize the data in the form of 4 widgets as follows:

-1. Company's Score based on Relevance
-2. Total number of articles published by a Company
-3. News Concept Relevance
-4. News Sentiment Analysis by Company

-## Steps to create the Dashboard widgets

-1. Company's Score based on Relevance

 ### Embedded Dashboard Analytics